-Hiking the Colorado landscape and studying botany as an undergraduate, I spent idyllic summers collecting thousands of botanical specimens, identifying and processing them for the herbarium (a museum of dried vascular plants).
+Studying botany as an undergraduate at Colorado College, I spent idyllic summers collecting thousands of botanical specimens, identifying and processing them for the herbarium (a museum of dried vascular plants).
 The serene focus of examining a specimen under a microscope while keying it to species was broken only by the occasional wayward insect, an inadvertent hitchhiker, that would suddenly march dramatically into view.
-After I graduated, I spent several years trying to rediscover all that first drew me to botany-the captivating wonder of biodiversity, the physical connection to nature, and the peace and solitude of quiet observation.
+After graduating, I spent several years trying to rediscover all that first drew me to botany-the captivating wonder of biodiversity, the physical connection to nature, and the peace and solitude of quiet observation.
 Traversing the southwestern United States, I worked as a biological surveyor and as a U.S. Forest Service botanist before settling on a graduate program in Quaternary Sciences.
-Barely a year in, I took a ring-making class at the Penland School of Crafts.
+Barely a year in, I received a generous scholarship to attend a ring-making workshop at the Penland School of Crafts.
 Until then, metalworking had been my hobby, often interrupted for years at a time by various moves.
 There is something magical about the environment of craft schools-the vibrant energy, collaboration, and creative output.
 At Penland, the focus of being wholly immersed in making objects by hand was electrifying, and I decided to become an artist.
 I completed my MFA in Metal Design at East Carolina University in 2008 and moved to Tucson, AZ where I taught metalworking at Pima Community College for five years.
 In 2013, I became a full time studio artist, yet the pull of science remains ever strong, influencing every piece I create.
 I still roam the forests and mountains, contributing specimens for natural history collections.
 I live in Blacksburg, VA with my entomologist husband, Paul, a hyperactive dog named Andy, and the exceptionally spoiled cat, Babu.
 I am a member of the Southern Highland Craft Guild and the Enamelist Society.